cambridge-cares/TheWorldAvatar/JPS_ACCESS_AGENT/README.md

 <http://www.theworldavatar.com/kb/ontokgrouter/ontokin>	<http://www.w3.org/1999/02/22-rdf-syntax-ns#type> <http://www.w3.org/2002/07/owl#NamedIndividual>.
 <http://www.theworldavatar.com/kb/ontokgrouter/ontokin>	<http://www.w3.org/2000/01/rdf-schema#label> "ontokin".
 ```
-The queryStore(String targetResourceID, String sparqlQuery) and updateStore(String targetResourceID, String sparqlUpdate) methods from jps_base_lib can now be used with your local access agent by supplying a targetResourceID of the form `http://localhost:48080/<targetName>`, where <targetName> corresponds to the value of label in the routing information.
+The queryStore(String targetResourceID, String sparqlQuery) and updateStore(String targetResourceID, String sparqlUpdate) methods from jps_base_lib can now be used with the local access agent by supplying a targetResourceID of the form `http://localhost:48080/<targetName>`, where <targetName> corresponds to the value of label in the routing information.
 For example, to use the local access agent to access ontokin based on the routing information shown above:
 ```
 targetResourceID = http://localhost:48080/ontokin
 ```
-Note: "localhost" won't work from inside a docker container.
-Use "host.docker.internal" instead, if developing on windows.
+Alternatively, in particular if developing a dockerized agent, the environment variable "ACCESSAGENT_HOST" should be set to "http://host.docker.internal:48080".
+In which case the targetResourceID can then just be passed as <targetName> i.e. "ontokin".
+NOTE: JPS_BASE_LIB version "1.12.1-DEV-ACCESSAGENT-CONFIG-VARIABLES-SNAPSHOT" should be used.

 ## Building the AccessAgent